Tribak-Ayoub/Tribak-Ayoub/README.md

 ## 💬 Let’s Collaborate
 I'm always open to sharing insights or discussing:
 - Laravel and PHP
-- Frontend frameworks like Vue.js or React
+- Frontend frameworks like Vue.js
 - Database design with MySQL and SQL optimization
 - Agile methodologies and Scrum practices